The Undergraduate Catalog

 Disruptive Academic Behavior

 East Carolina University is committed to providing each student with a rich, distinctive educational experience.
 To this end, students who do not follow reasonable standards of behavior in the classroom or other academic setting may be removed from the course by the instructor following appropriate notice.
-Students removed from a course under this policy will receive a grade of “W” according to university policy and are eligible for tuition refund as specified in the current tuition refund policy.
+Students removed from a course under this policy will receive a grade of “W” according to university policy and may be eligible for a tuition refund as specified in the current tuition refund policy.

 Selection of Courses